 Veerya – sheeta – Cold potency

 1. Shalmali root, bark and flower are –

 Shleshmavardhini – increases kapha.

-Its flowers and exudates (Mocharasa) are grahi – absorbants and styptic.
+Its flowers and exudates (Mocharasa) are grahi – absorbents and styptic.

-Flower of Shalmali is Grahi (absorbent, useful in diarrhoea) and used in treating Raktapitta – bleeding disorders (Charaka Sutrasthana 27)
+Flower of Shalmali is Grahi (absorbent, useful in diarrhea) and used in treating Raktapitta – bleeding disorders (Charaka Sutrasthana 27)

 2. Shalmali root and stem bark are –